-Mexican Hat: A colorful wildflower that is a part of the Cone family.
+Mexican Hat: A colorful plant that is a part of the Cone family.
 Grows in the fields but also adapted to the garden.
-It has a red orange and yellow daisy type flower and blooms in late April through Fall if it gets a little water in the summer.
+It has a red orange and yellow daisy type flower and blooms in May thru Fall if it gets a little water in the summer.